SLaks/SLaks.Blog/_drafts/common-crypto-pitfalls.md

 ----

 _Note: Although I have some understanding of the use of cryptographic primtiives, I am not a professional cryptographer._
 Please take any cryptographic advice with a grain of salt (pun intended).
-If you are building highly sensitive systems, you should verify with your company's cryptogrpaher (you _do_ have one, right?)
+If you are building highly sensitive systems, you should verify with your company's cryptographer (you _do_ have one, right?)